 3. Split your Google Sheets data

-Once you’re happy with your destination folder, the source column, you can also alter the name of your destination tab to your liking.
+Once you’re happy with your destination folder and the source column, you can alter the name of your destination tab to your liking.

-You can now schedule automatic updates for your new workflow so that your split data is always updated within your new destination file.
+To complete your workflow, schedule automatic updates so that your split data is always updated within your destination file.

 And there you go!
 You have successfully split the data within your Google Sheets file and transferred specific data to new spreadsheets in a new folder in your chosen storage space.

-Here is the outcome of splitting the sales performance data.
-As you can see, I now have a new Google Sheets folder containing multiple spreadsheets on the performance data corresponding to each sales team member.
+Here is the outcome of splitting the project tasks data.
+As you can see, I now have a new Google Sheets folder containing multiple spreadsheets corresponding to each IT team member.

 New way to split data

-Head to our support page to find out more information about the Sheetgo distribute feature coming soon.
+Head to our support page to find out more information about the Sheetgo split feature coming soon.

 How to transfer specific data in Google Sheets

-With the Sheetgo add-on, you can automatically split and transfer data from one Google Sheets to another in just a few clicks of a button!
+With the Sheetgo web app, you can automatically split and transfer data from one Google Sheets to another in just a few clicks of a button!

-If you would like to learn more about managing your spreadsheets using the Sheetgo add-on, check out our article on How to connect Google Sheets automatically.
+If you would like to learn more about managing your spreadsheets using Sheetgo, check out our article on how to combine Google Sheets by merging multiple sheets.

 Alternatively, discover our related blog posts below!